amelia-bryant/SMII/tutorial_sheets/01_planar_kinematics_ans.md

 $$ (i) 0=-1.88\omega +3 \rightarrow \omega=1.6 \\ (j) v_A=-0.7\omega$$

-Now work out the velocity of G. You can do this from point B or point A (using the above relation) but given point B's velocity is given in the question, I'd advise you to go from point B just in case you make an exam.
+Now work out the velocity of G. You can do this from point B or point A (using the above relation) but given point B's velocity is given in the question, I'd advise you to go from point B just in case you make a mistake.

 $$ v_G = v_B +\omega \times r_{G/B}  \\ v_G=3i+  \begin{vmatrix}
 i & j & k\\